davidchchang/scroll-to-message/README.md

 # scroll-to-message
-Chrome extension to scroll to a pre-selected message
+Chrome extension to scroll to a pre-selected message, useful for long conversations.